Skip to main content

 import { Controller, type Context } from '@athenna/http'

-import { WelcomeService } from '#app/services/WelcomeService'
+import { WelcomeService } from '#src/services/WelcomeService'

 @Controller()